oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 The flow contains the following steps:

 (A) The resource server of domain A needs to access protected resource in Domain B. It requires an access token to do so which it does not possess.
-To receive information about the authorization server which protecs the resource in domain B it calls the resource unauthenticated.

-(B) The protected resource returns the WWW-Authenticate header to indicate its authorization server.
+In this example {{OAUTH2-PROTECTED-RESOURCE-METADATA}} is used to receive information about the authorization server which protecs the resource in domain B. Step A and B MAY be skipped if discovery is not needed and other means of discovery MAY be used.
+The protected resource returns its metadata along with the authorization server information.

-(C) Now, after the resource server has identified the authorization server for Domain B, the resource server requests an authorization grant for the authorization server in Domain B from its own authorization server (Domain A).
+(B) Now, after the resource server has identified the authorization server for Domain B, the resource server requests an authorization grant for the authorization server in Domain B from its own authorization server (Domain A).
 This happens via the token exchange protocol.

-(D) If successful, the authorization server returns an authorization grant to the resource server.
+(C) If successful, the authorization server returns an authorization grant to the resource server.

-(E) The resource server presents the authorization grant to the authorization server of Domain B.
+(D) The resource server presents the authorization grant to the authorization server of Domain B.

-(F) The authorization server of Domain B uses claims from the authorization grant to identify the user and its access.
+(E) The authorization server of Domain B uses claims from the authorization grant to identify the user and its access.
 If access is granted an access token is returned.

-(G) The resource server uses the access token to access the protected resource at Domain B.
+(F) The resource server uses the access token to access the protected resource at Domain B.

 ## Authorization server acting as client